sarlianna/py-types/README.md

 Because the arguments are passed straight through to isinstance, a tuple of types can be given, and it will return true if the argument is any one of the given types.
+Note that this is slightly different than schema, which interprets tuples as literal tuples, and uses SchemaOr for declaring one of any type.

 some typechecking examples:
 ```python